SarunasJ-gif/Spring-Planning-Tool-Frontend/README.md

 ## We use semicolons

-## We use single quotes
+## Single quotes

-## We use 2 spaces for indentation
+## 2 spaces for indentation

-## We use camelCase for variables, functions and methods
+## camelCase for variables, functions and methods

-## We use PascalCase for classes and components
+## PascalCase for classes and components

-## We use UPPERCASE for constants
+## UPPERCASE for constants

-## We use trailing commas
+## Trailing commas

-## We use spaces around operators
+## Spaces around operators

 # For fixing coding style

 ### Run ESlint.
 Do "npm run lint" in the terminal, to make fixes automatically, do "npm run lint:fix"

+# REDUX

+## For effectively debugging of application's state changes, download and install Redux DevTools Extension

+## For more information about Redux, see [Redux documentation](https://redux.js.org/)

 # Getting Started with Create React App